PlexSheep/grrsmp/docs/devlog.md

 - I need to do something about those deadlocks.
 The application starts hanging when some actions are combined, forever
-- I already inline pretty much all lock actions, never hold across await (i deny that clippy warning actually), but still.
+- I already inline pretty much all lock actions, never hold across await (I deny that clippy warning actually), but still.
 - Having Synchronous GUI code might be part of the issue.
-Does the whole tokio runtime block when i use block_on to get a lock?
+Does the whole tokio runtime block when I use block_on to get a lock?
 - While I was able to fix my immediate deadlock problem, the architecture is suboptimal and will lead to more deadlocks.
 I should improve the state system in a way that makes deadlocks impossible or at least much less likely.
-I should also be sure to remember to add timeouts and be critical of await when i have a lock.
+I should also be sure to remember to add timeouts and be critical of await when I have a lock.

 ### Mood